danspielman/Laplacians.jl/docs/wholeAPI.md

 lapWrapSolver(solver, la::AbstractArray{T,N}, b)
 ```

- at /Users/spielman/.julia/v0.4/Laplacians/src/solvers.jl:108
+ at /Users/serbanstan/git/Laplacians.jl/src/solvers.jl:108

 ### localImprove
 localImprove{Tv,Ti}(G::SparseMatrixCSC{Tv,Ti}, A::Array{Int64,1}; epsSigma=-1.0, err=1e-10, maxSize = max(G.n, G.m)

-The LocalImprove function, from the Orrechia-Zhu paper
+The LocalImprove function, from the Orrechia-Zhu paper.
+Given a graph and an initial set, finds a set of smaller conductance based on the starting set using a localized version of max-flow.

-G is the given graph, A is the initial set    epsSigma is a measure of the quality of the returning set (the smaller the better)   err is the numerical error considered throughout the algorithm   maxSize is the maximum allowed size for the flow graph at any iteration of the algorithm
+G is the given graph, A is the initial set  epsSigma is a measure of the quality of the returning set (the smaller the better).
+It's defaulted to volume(A) / volume(VA) err is the numerical error considered throughout the algorithm.
+It's defaulted to 1e-10 maxSize is the maximum allowed size for the flow graph at any iteration of the algorithm.
+It's defaulted to |V|

 ```julia
 localImprove{Tv,Ti}(G::SparseMatrixCSC{Tv,Ti}, A::Array{Int64,1})
 ```

- at /Users/spielman/.julia/v0.4/Laplacians/src/localClustering.jl:16
+ at /Users/serbanstan/git/Laplacians.jl/src/localClustering.jl:17

 ### mapweight